 Privacy & Data Protection Policy

-The GDPR protects the rights of individuals by specifying certain rules regarding what organisations can and cannot do with information about people.
-A major component of this regulation is the principle that organisations process individuals’ data lawfully and fairly.
+The EU & UK GDPRs protect the rights of individuals by specifying certain rules regarding what organisations can and cannot do with information about people.
+A major component of these regulations is the principle that organisations process individuals’ data lawfully and fairly.

 Throughout this policy “Across the Pond” “we”, “our" and “us” (or similar expressions) refer to the data controller, Across the Pond – Study in Britain, Ltd. “You” and “your” (or similar expressions) mean the person using our website, whether as a guest or registered user, an applicant, member of staff, contractor, or partnership organisation as outlined in our Terms and Conditions.

-Across the Pond take our obligations under the DPA and GDPR very seriously and will always ensure personal data is collected, handled, stored, and shared in a secure manner.
+Across the Pond take our obligations under the DPA, EU GDPR, and UK GDPR very seriously and will always ensure personal data is collected, handled, stored, and shared in a secure manner.